jhpyle/docassemble/_docs/development.md

 {% endhighlight %}

-The `WWWUID` and `WWWGID` options are important because they ensure that you will be able to read and write the files in `da`.
+The `WWWUID` and `WWWGID` options are important because they ensure that the user who runs the `docker run` command will be able to read and write the files in `da`.
 This command also creates a [Docker volume] called `dabackup` so that you can use [`docker stop`] to stop the container, [`docker rm`] to remove the container, and then you can re-run the [`docker run`] command above, and you will not lose your work.

 The contents of `da` will include: